sdopoku/training_resources/pre-training/README.md

 See an example of a draft training proposal from work with Transparency International EU in 2018: [TI EU Training Proposal](./ti_training_proposal_sample.pdf)

+# Stage 2

 ## Pre-training Background Survey

+This should be the first component of the pre-assessment process with the objective of gaining a better understanding of each training participant, role, experience and training expectation.

+### Constraints or Requirements
++ Should be completed by each training participant.
++ Should not take more than 3 mins to complete.
++ Should ideally be completed at least 3 weeks before proposed training is delivered (with an exception for training engagements requested less than 3 weeks to training dates)

+### Goals
++ To learn about each participant’s background and interests.
++ To learn about each participant’s role and focus area in their chapter.
++ To understand the level of fluency of each potential participant in talking about the role that data can play in their work

+### Description
+We are delighted to work with you and the [[Organisation Name]] to deliver a practical data training that supports your goals.
+The in-person data training will involve [[number_of_days]] days of data skills building where you will become acquainted with useful techniques and tool to effectively work with data.

+In order to better tailor the activities planned for you, we have developed this short survey to better understand your background, interests and expectations for the training.
+We anticipate this survey taking no more than 5 - 10 minutes.

+### Questions
+1. Name [text field]

+2. Chapter Name [text field]

+3. What is/are the topic(s) of focus of your organisation? [paragraph]

+4. What is/are your role(s) in your organisation?[text field]

+5. How comfortable are you working in English (replace with main language of instruction)? [one-choice]
+    + Extremely uncomfortable
+    + Slightly uncomfortable
+    + Comfortable having regular conversations
+    + Comfortable having technical (using words such as correlation, database, scraping, version control) conversations

+6. How would you describe your level of data literacy?
+We define data literacy as the ability of organisations and individuals  to find, understand and use data to further their goals. [one-answer choice, with skip logic]:
+    + I do not know much about data
+    + I have the basics
+    + I have substantial experience
+    + I have a high level of data literacy

+7. Do you incorporate data into your day-to-day work?
+Please elaborate why your role does or does not require you to work with data? [paragraph field]

+8. Do you feel that your work would benefit from better use of data?
+Please elaborate on your answer. [paragraph field]

+9. What do you view as the greatest challenges or barriers to utilising data in your role or organisation? [paragraph field]

+10. As part of the data training, which will be focused on data use, what would you like to learn the most?
+Pick two answers [multiple choice]
+    + General understanding of data and how it can be useful for my work
+    + Specific data tools to use for my work
+    + Examples of how data has been used on topics similar to mine
+    + Advanced data analysis techniques
+    + Data visualisation/presentation techniques
+    + Understanding how to collaborate with others on a data project
+    + Other [Free Field]

+We also provide a sample template of the background survey for use: [Pre-training Background Survey - Word Doc](./pre_training_background_survey.docx)

+## Pre-training Quiz